gvwilson/thirdbit/src/fiction/iffy/index.md

 The superconducting ring was as thick as her thigh and twice as wide as the draft of the *Guinevere*.
-A bright pink plastic chair waited on a simple block of concrete in its center between two transparent cylinders wrapped in cooling coils.
+A bright pink plastic chair sat on a block of concrete in its center between two transparent cylinders wrapped in cooling coils.
-Someone had painted the names "Sam" and "Frodo" on their sides.
+Someone had painted "Sam" and "Frodo" on their sides.

 The crippled bot on the dolly surged to its feet.
 The panel on its back flipped open and a stubby needle gun popped up.
-Its targeting laser drew a thin red line through the air to a squat four-wheeled service bot that had just rolled into view from somewhere further back in the chamber.
+Its targeting laser drew a thin red line through the air to a squat four-wheeled service bot that had just rolled into view from further back in the chamber.

 The service bot froze and made a warbling sound.
 The three-legged bot tilted its head toward Iffy.